sashakhaf/Test/README2.md

 ## Quick start
 Our project is a deep learning based image segmentation solution to first detect the brain tumor and predict the likelihood of tumor existence.
-- To begin:
-Clone the repo:
+- To begin, clone the repo:
 ```
 git clone link_to_the_repo && cd folder_name